EGwizdala/Zimowy-Triathlon-R3D/README.md

 * [Contact](#contact)

 ## General info
 A simple website written for VII R3d Winter Triathlon.
-It includes a clock counting the time to start, competition schedule, map with marked locations, graphics with the course of the route and an application form.
+It includes a timer counting time to the triathlon start, competition schedule, map with marked locations, graphics with the course of the route and an application form.

 ## Screenshots
 ![Triathlon_R3D](./img/Triathlon_R3D.png)